 Service billings from CCSD #1 to Milwaukie prior to 2010 were based on flow measurements.
-Changing the method of payment to an EDU basis is a matter of discussion as negotiations related to treatment cost continue with CCSD #1.
+This method has recently been changed to an equivalent dwelling unit based (EDU) rate through negotiations with CCSD#1.

-The city of Portland borders Milwaukie on the north and provides sewer service as far south as Johnson Creek Boulevard.
+The City of Portland borders Milwaukie on the north and provides sewer service as far south as Johnson Creek.
 Service is provided through the Lents trunk line.
-Milwaukie pays Portland a charge based upon water consumption records for approximately 15 residential and commercial properties connected to the Lents line.
-An additional 75 will be connected to the Lents line as properties in the NE Sewer Extension project area connect to the City's system.
+Milwaukie